wellyshen/react-cool-inview/README.md

 > 💡 Looking for a comprehensive image component?
 Try [react-cool-img](https://github.com/wellyshen/react-cool-img), it's my other component library.

-### Infinite Scrolling
+### Infinite Scroll

-Infinite scrolling is a popular design technique like Facebook and Twitter feed etc., new content being loaded as you scroll down a page.
+Infinite scroll is a popular design technique like Facebook and Twitter feed etc., new content being loaded as you scroll down a page.
 The basic concept as below.

 ```js
 import { useState } from "react";